 Represented External Reality

-We find that through our cognitive clash in reality, we first become conscious of the reality external to us: this is our negative knowledge of reality, whereby we cognize the existence of something that contradicts our expectation, yet we still do not have a positive true representation of it (Nesher, 2017).
-Thus, the evolvement of the Empirical Concepts in Perception from the Sensual Intuitions and Imaginations into their Synthesis in thought of Perceptual Judgment reviles Kant’s Difficulty with the transcendental Epistemology of Empirical Concepts which are remain empty verbalizations which is Kant’s nominalism as Peirce explains it (Kant, CPuR: #24-B150-151; Peirce, 1905 EPII: #25).
-From this realist solution Peirce, in his latter research, developed his conception of Normative Science to show the practicality of the theoretical sciences in developing human ability of themselves and to adjust the Nature and Society for their more freedom and better life in Reality (Peirce, 1906 EPII: #27; Nesher, 2007a).
+We find that through our cognitive clash with reality, we first become conscious of the reality external to us: this is our negative knowledge of reality, whereby we cognize the existence of something that contradicts our expectation, yet we still do not have a positive true representation of it (Nesher, 2017).
+Thus, the evolvement of the empirical concepts in perception from the sensual intuitions and imaginations into their synthesis in thought of perceptual judgment reveals Kant’s difficulty with the transcendental epistemology of empirical concepts, which remain empty verbalizations.
+This is Kant’s nominalism, as Peirce explains it (Kant, CPuR: #24-B150-151; Peirce, EPII: #25, 1905).
+From this realist solution Peirce, in his latter research, developed his conception of normative science to show the practicality of the theoretical sciences in enhancing the human ability to adjust nature and society for the benefit of increasing their freedom and their quality of life (Peirce, EPII: #27, 1906; Nesher, 2007a).

 9.3.
 Kant in His Pure Practical Reason Cannot Make Pure Morality Practical

-The Transcendental ground of Kant’s Critic of Practical Reason is the a priori assumption of the fact of pure practical reason which uses the concept Fact as pure starting valid truth from it he can develop his moral theory without any need for deductive justification of the system of the Pure Practical Reason by the experiential components, as in the first Critique.
+The transcendental ground of Kant’s Critic of Practical Reason is the a priori assumption of the fact of pure practical reason, which appeals to the concept of a fact as a pure valid truth from which he can develop his moral theory, without any need for a deductive justification of the system of pure practical reason by means of experiential components, as in the first Critique.

 The consciousness of this basic law may be called a fact of reason, because one cannot reason it out from antecedent data of reason – e.g., from the conscious of freedom (for this is not antecedently given to us) – and because, rather, it thrusts itself upon us on its own as a synthetic a priori proposition not based on any intuition, whether pure or empirical (Kant, CPrR: 31).

-We can understand the status of fact as the basic assumption accepted without any rational proof from other assumptions, as scientists use facts as certain true conditions for any scientific enterprise, but the question is how is it accepted?
-However, according to the Peircean Pragmaticist epistemology facts are not components of external Reality but the proved true perceptual judgments and other scientific hypotheses (Nesher, 2000, 2001, 2002).
-Realistically, we can explain that the Moral Principle and the Moral Concept develop in our social experience with the moral behavior of humans in their society, and their combination constitutes the Moral Law which form the major assumption for deducing the possible Moral Act (cf. Kant, Logic (1800): #33).
+We can understand the status of fact as the basic assumption that is accepted without any rational proof from other assumptions, just as scientists use facts as certain true pre-conditions for any scientific enterprise.
+Yet the question is, how is this fact accepted?
+However, according to Peircean pragmaticist epistemology, facts are not components of external reality but the proved true perceptual judgments and other scientific hypotheses (Nesher, 2000, 2001, 2002).
+Realistically, we may argue that the moral principle and the moral concept develop in our social experience with the moral behavior of humans in their society, and their combination constitutes the moral law that forms the major assumption for deducing the possible moral act (cf. Kant, Logic (1800): #33).
 Yet, assuming or accepting the reality of the moral law cannot be done circularly as Kant seems to do (cf. Kant, CPrR: 42-50; Beck, 1960: X#2).
-Moreover, even if we assume, a`la Kant, the reality of the Practical Moral Law of Pure Reason, we do not have any judgment that can be synthesized from the Pure Practical Law of Reason and from a particular sensible action to obligate moral action in the world (cf. Cassirer, 1938: 73-78).
+Moreover, even if we assume, à la Kant, the reality of the practical moral law of pure reason, we do not have any judgment that can be synthesized from the pure practical law of reason and from a particular sensible action to obligate moral action in the world (cf. Cassirer, 1938: 73-78).